ryanstull/ScalaNullSafe/README.md

 ```

 There's also a variant that returns an `Option[A]` when provided an expression of type `A`,
-and another that checks if a property is defined.
+and another that just checks if a property is defined.

 ```scala
 opt(a.b.c.d.e.s) //Returns None